Jordan-Cottle/Slime-Wars/README.md

 # Slime-Wars
-Intro to Game Design Project Two
+A territorial conflict inspired by Knuckle Cracker's Creeper World.

-Created by:
+## Created by:
 *   Jordan Cottle (Programmer)
 *   Corey Clay (Designer)
 *   Andre Rapaso (Artist)
 *   avid Messenger (Producer)

-Description:
+## Description:
 *   Different colors of slime will spawn at spawners scattered throughout the map

 *	Different colors of terrain correspond to different heights